tickBit/Tiny-full-stack-project/README.md

 I have locally added some music to the backend and commented the musics..
 (All those musics in the picture are written by me :)

+The comments for each tune depend on the order in the list, particularly on the ID of the element.
+If you delete music, that you have added, the comments for that music should be deleted too.

 I should develop this one too a bit further, take care all the special cases..

 ## Instructions